tkeemon/edx-documentation/en_us/edx_style_guide/source/preferred.rst

       (.doc) file."
   * - Headings
     - TBD: How headings are worded (H1s: gerunds, etc.)
+  * - Hyphenation
+    - TBD: Our general rule for using or not using hyphenation.
+      Provide a list of exceptions in the `Word List`_.
   * - Images
     - Minimize use of screenshots and other graphics.
 For more information, see :ref:`Images`.